 How should I choose which therapist to see?

-It is important you choose a therapist who you feel comfortable with and who understands you.
-The therapeutic relationship is the relationship between the client and therapist.
+It is important to choose a therapist you feel comfortable with and who you feel understands you, as research has repeatedly shown it is the therapeutic relationship which has the biggest impact on positive outcomes.
+The therapeutic relationship is simply the relationship between the client and therapist.
 This relationship is kept safe and confidential by means of professional boundaries, and it provides you with a warm, compassionate and respectful space to explore your most difficult issues.
-Therapy can sometimes be challenging as we encounter our own blind spots, so it is important to feel understood and supported by your therapist.
+Therapy can sometimes be challenging as we encounter our own blind spots, so it is important you feel understood and supported by your therapist.

 What happens in the first session?

-The first appointment is spent taking a life history and understanding the issues that bring you to seek help.
-This also allows you and therapist to get to know each other and decide whether to go ahead with counselling.
-You should feel ready and happy to proceed before therapy begins.
+The first appointment is usually focused on identifying the issues that bring you to seek help and maybe looking at some of your life history.
+This process allows you and the therapist to get to know each other and to decide whether or not to go ahead with more sessions.
+You should feel ready and happy to proceed before therapy begins and there is never any pressure to go ahead.
 Normally, six sessions are planned initially which will be followed by a review, when the decision is made to book further sessions as appropriate.